1963 NCAA University Division basketball championship game: Cincinnati Bearcats

-Loyola
+Loyola-Chicago Ramblers

 The Ramblers, coached by George Ireland, began the season ranked fourth in the AP Poll.
 In their first game, against Christian Brothers on December 1, Loyola posted a 114–58 victory.
 After three more wins by margins of more than 45 points, the Ramblers scored 123 points against Western Michigan, their highest total of the season.
 A 12-point victory at Indiana followed, after which Loyola defeated 10th-ranked Seattle 93–83.
 The Ramblers remained undefeated entering 1963, and started the year as the number two team in the country.
 Their first game in 1963 was a 45-point win over Marshall; the Rambers ultimately won their first 21 games of the season.
 On February 16, Bowling Green State gave the Ramblers their first loss, by a score of 92–75.
 After wins in their next three games, Wichita defeated Loyola in the Ramblers' regular season finale, leaving them with a 24–2 record.
 The Ramblers finished third in the final AP Poll.

 In contrast to Cincinnati, the Ramblers played an aggressive style of offensive basketball, and their defense frequently pressed the opposition.
 With an average point output of 93.9 per game, Loyola led the country in scoring.
 Jerry Harkness posted a team-high 21.4 points per game, and four other regulars—Les Hunter, John Egan, Vic Rouse, and Ron Miller—each averaged more than 13.0 points per game.
 Rouse was the Ramblers' leading rebounder, with 12.1 rebounds per game.

-Loyola's berth in the NCAA Tournament was the first in program history.
+Loyola's berth in the NCAA tournament was the first in program history.
 Unlike Cincinnati, the Ramblers were required to play in the first round; they were placed in the Mideast regional and faced Tennessee Tech.
 By a 69-point margin, they advanced to the regional semifinals and a matchup with the Mississippi State Bulldogs.
 At the time, teams from Mississippi were unofficially banned from playing against integrated opponents due to segregation policies in the state.
 According to USA Today's Mike Lopresti, the Bulldogs "had to rush out of Starkville just to get to the tournament" game in Michigan, which came against a Loyola team with four black starters.
-The action came despite an injunction in the state, and the resulting contest became known as the "Game of Change".
+The action came despite an injunction in the state, and the resulting contest became known as the Game of Change.
 The Ramblers advanced with a 61–51 win over Mississippi State.

 In the regional final against Illinois, the Ramblers gained a spot in the Final Four with a 15-point victory.
 There, they faced Duke, the second-ranked team in the country.
 Ireland, noting Duke's lack of experience against teams with African-American players, claimed before the game that "Any good team with a predominantly Negro lineup could beat them.
 Behind 29 points by Hunter and 20 from Harkness, Loyola earned a place in the NCAA final by defeating Duke 94–75.